ibm-cloud-docs/account/context-restrictions-create.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Context-based restrictions**, and select **Network zones**.
 1. Click **Create**.
 1. Enter a unique name and a description.
-1. Enter the allowed client IP addresses from which an access request originates.
+1. Enter the allowed IP addresses where an access request can originate.
 Include IP address exceptions in the deny list, if necessary.
-1. Enter the allowed VPC IDs.
+1. Enter the allowed VPCs.
 1. Reference a service.
-Select a service to associate its IP addresses with your network zone.
+Select a service and click **Add** to associate its IP addresses with your network zone.
-1. Click **Next** to review your context.
+1. Click **Next** to review your network zone.
 1. Click **Create**.

 You can continue by creating more network zones, or by creating rules.